 On the server where VertiGIS Studio Search is installed, open the backend configuration .env file in a text editor like Notepad++.
 Its default location is in C:\Program Files\VertiGIS\VertiGIS Studio Search\search\Engine\bin\search-modules\

 - Find the CORS section.
 By default, it is disabled (commented out).
+NOTE: The CORS section may look different from the screenshots depending on your version of VertiGIS Studio Search.

 - Remove the first "#" character from every line in this section that contains "%search-api.quarkus.http.cors" to uncomment it.

 - Directly after "%search-api.quarkus.http.cors.origins=", add the origin from which you would like to allow access to Search.
 For example, https://apps.vertigisstudio.com for SaaS Web apps or https://[server].[domain] for on-prem installations of Web.
+If other entries already exist, they can be comma-separated.

 - Save the file and close it.